GaloisInc/cryptol/language-server/client/README.md

   * Syntax highlighting
   * View documentation when hovering over an identify
-  * Go to defintion
+  * Go to definition
-  * Show type information for identifers and numeric literal
+  * Show type information for identifiers and numeric literal